ylab-hi/ScanExitron/README.md

 |dp          | The average depth of the exitron   |
 |total_junctions | The total number of junctions in the sample |

-We also keep [RegTools](https://github.com/griffithlab/regtools) results (rna-seq.janno) for developers.
+We also keep [RegTools](https://github.com/griffithlab/regtools) interim results (rna-seq.janno) for developers.

 For a detailed explanation, please refer to [The Documentation of RegTools](https://regtools.readthedocs.org/en/latest/)

 License